-Back-up gathering area: The authority will define when necessary
+Back-up gathering area: The stairwell of the neighbouring building

 In severe winter conditions or other situations, an additional gathering area may be needed.
 Authorities will also provide instructions about shelter locations for long-term shelter.

 7.6 Assisting people with reduced mobility in emergency situations